pydata/sparse/docs/operations.rst

 ~~~~~~~~~~~~~~~~~~~
 This function allows you to apply any arbitrary unary or binary function where
 the first object is :obj:`COO`, and the second is a scalar, :obj:`COO`, or
-a :obj:`numpy.ndarray`.
-For example, the following will add two
+a :doc:`Numpy arrays <reference/generated/numpy.ndarray>`.
+For example, the
-:obj:`COO` objects:
+following will add two :obj:`COO` objects:

 .. code-block:: python